wp-plugins/amr-users/readme.txt

 = My server does not support `fopen` on URLs.
 Can I still use this plugin? =

 As of version 1.9, this plugin supports usage of cURL via WordPress' `wp_remote_fopen` function.
 Previous versions required the `url-cache` plugin for cURL support, but this is no longer the case.

+= Event url's? =

+The ical spec allows for a event URL.
+Often there is not one in the ics file.
+The plugin attempts to provide as much information as possible, as compactly as possible, especially when used as a widget.
+So for example, it provides the description as link title on a link behind the summary field.
+(Usually a widget would not show the description field).

+So for listtype 4 only, If there is no URL, and NO default url in the admin configuration(eg: full calendar page) has been specified, then the Plugin will generate a dummy bookmark, with info cursor style and event description as hover text/title.
+The dummy bookmark is to stop the page reloading and to make the link non-active.
+All code validates.

+If you wish the same behaviour for other liststypes, you can enter either a good URL in the default event iurl field in the admin settings, or a dumjmy bookmark like "#noeventurl".

 = Support for more of Ical? =